ietf-tools/xml2rfc/README.txt

    Remember, that as with everything else in XML, keywords and values are case-sensitive.

-   With the exception of the 'needLines' PI, you normally put all of these processing instructions at the beginning of the document (right after the XML declartion).
+   With the exception of the *needLines* PI, you normally put all of these processing instructions at the beginning of the document (right after the XML declartion).

 4.1.2  Include Files

-   'xml2rfc' has an include-file facility, e.g.,
+   *xml2rfc* has an include-file facility, e.g.,

        <?rfc include='file'?>

-   'xml2rfc' will consult the $XML_LIBRARY environment variable for a search path of where to look for files.
+   *xml2rfc* will consult the $XML_LIBRARY environment variable for a search path of where to look for files.
 (If this envariable isn't set, the directory containing the file that contains the include-file directive is used.)